 Everyone must wear a mask.
 Single-use masks will be available to those not having one with them.

 Only 12 people will be allowed in the courtroom at a time.
 Others may wait in the lobby using 6’ spacing intervals.
 Everyone else will need to wait outside or in their vehicle until space opens in the building.
 As one person leaves the courtroom and building, someone waiting in the lobby should enter.

 You may pay your ticket(s) instead of attending court or completing the plea sheet.
 Payments may be made on or before your court date shown on your ticket by mailing a check payable to the City of Verona at the above address.
 You can also pay online at www.govpaynow.com or by phone at 888-604-7888 (Pay Location Code 7870).

 IF YOU HAVE AN OWI TICKET:Please email or call the clerk to request an appointment with the prosecutor or attend on your court date.
 Please do not pay in advance.

 All scheduling questions, rescheduling requests, and payment extension requests can be directed to firstname.lastname@example.org or you can call the clerk, although office hours will be limited.

 Pretrials normally involve a face to face meeting between you and the prosecutor.
 For the time being, there will be no in-person appearances and the prosecutor will attempt to contact each defendant or attorney in an attempt to resolve each matter.
-The next available pretrial date will be in late October.
+The next available pretrial date is in late June.